7 Best Books for Futures Trading

 #4 - Technical Analysis of the Futures Markets: A Comprehensive Guide to Trading Methods and Applications, John J. Murphy (1986)

-Don't let the year of publication mislead you into putting this book aside.
-If you have had any experience with the financial markets and technical analysis, then you would know that John J. Murphy is perhaps the most well known name in technical analysis circles.
+Don't let the year of the publication fool you.
+If you have had any experience with technical analysis, you know John J. Murphy is perhaps the most well-known name.

 Amazon Ratings: 4.3/5 (25 Reviews)

 Price: $14.88 (Hardcover)